-IEEE , given its history of being a neutral and collaborative standards development organization, has long facilitated the development spectrum sharing technologies that are standardized across industry.
-IEEE 802.11 supports operation in the -7125 MHz bands, and products based on this standard are seeing significant adoption where regulations permit deployment.
-A new generation of IEEE 802.11 technologies, currently under development will continue to enhance and improve spectrum co-existence capacities. contiguous bandwidths in the 6 GHz band .
+Since 2021, IEEE 802.11 supports operation in the 6 GHz (5925-7250 MHz) band, and thousands of products based on this standard (Wi-Fi 6E) are already in the market globally are seeing significant adoption where regulations permit deployment.
+Each new generation of IEEE 802.11 technologies continues to improve efficiency, reliability, latency, through-put and determinism.
+Contiguous bandwidths in the 6 GHz band accommodating multiple wide channel bandwidth are key for the success of next generation IEEE 802.11 technologies to achieve the promised performance.

-, the IEEE 802.15.4 standard supports operation in the 6425-7025 MHz and 7025-7125 MHz bands and is expanding the use of. ecent regulatory developments, UWB in consumer devices such as smartphones and laptops, and increasingly in other such as automo.
-IEEE 802.15.6, a standard for short range, wireless communication in the vicinity of, or inside, a
+Since 2007, the IEEE 802.15.4 standard supports operation in the upper 6 GHz (6425-7025 MHz and 7025-7125 MHz) bands and is expanding the use of data collection, location discovery and device ranging.
+Recent regulatory developments have accelerated the already wide adoption of UWB in consumer devices such as smartphones and laptops, and in other applications such as cars.
+IEEE 802.15.6, a standard for short range, wireless communication in the vicinity of, or inside, a human body.
+For high-speed, low-latency media transfers over short distances, IEEE 802.15.3 provides a speciality solution.

+Many wireless speciality networks from the IEEE 802.15 family of standards, as well as IEEE 802.11 standards, also support operation on frequencies lower than 1 GHz.
+As technology developments in the broadcast industry has allowed more efficient use of their already assigned spectrum, the IEEE 802 wireless community has been able to provide solutions for underserved communities and IoT.

-IEEE 802 wireless technologies are developed and designed for co-exist
+IEEE 802 wireless technologies are developed and designed for co-existence

-IEEE 802 wireless technologies are designed not to cause interference with other users in bands where they operate.
-Our standards development process regulatory minimum requirements for interference mitigation actively working on co-existence mechanisms.
+IEEE 802 wireless technologies are designed not to cause any harmful interference with other incumbent users in bands where they operate.
+The standards development process considers both regulatory minimum requirements for interference mitigation and actively working on improved co-existence mechanisms.